AxdeKlerk/Praise-The-Loud/Testing.md

 As a **fan**, I can **register an account** so that I can **create a profile**.

 **Acceptance Criteria 1: Register an account**
-- [x] Register page loads without errors
+- [x] Register page loads without errors and shows a *Hello User* message in navbar
 - [x] All required fields (username, email, password) are present
 - [x] Password confirmation matches check is working
 - [x] Error messages appear for duplicate usernames or mismatched passwords

 **Acceptance Criteria 2: Create a profile**
-- [x] After registering, the user is directed to a profile form
+- [x] After registering, the user can navigate to a profile form
 - [x] The form includes fields for bio, photo upload, and social links
 - [x] Submitting the profile form creates a new Fan Profile linked to the user
 - [x] Validation prevents submission of incomplete or empty required fields